and welcome to our German Word of the Day. A very special one because….

 - “Use before: April 3rd 2018″

-A variation of verbrauchen is aufbrauchen which is quite literally to use up and at least in context of food it puts a slight stress on using as opposed to throwing it away.
+Besides verbrauchen, there is also aufbrauchen which is quite literally to use up and at least in context of food it puts a slight stress on using as opposed to throwing it away.
 But it’s not used all that much in daily life anyway.

 Where we need to be careful – brauchen and verbs

 In the examples that we had for the verb brauchen, we were talking about people or things.

 In that regard, brauchen and to need work exactly the same.